wso2/docs-choreo-dev/en/docs/apis/api-concepts.md

 Choreo's API management capabilities allow you to create APIs, manage APIs, and expose services and external APIs as managed APIs.
 Here are some basic concepts which will help you understand API management in Choreo as you create and manage your APIs in the [Choreo Console]({{choreo_console}}).

 ## API
 An API is an intermediate layer that acts as a communication protocol between a consumer and a service, simplifying the consumption of the service.
-In addition to hiding the underlying implementation details of a service, an API provides a secure, controlled, and well-documented approach to access an exposed service.
+In addition to hiding the underlying implementation details of a service, an API provides a secure, controlled, and a well-documented approach to access an exposed service.

+## API Format
+Open API Specification (OAS, a.k.a Swagger) format is the underneath representation of an API in Choreo.
+A Swagger definition can be used to import an API to the Publisher Portal.
+In addition, a user can view, edit, import, or download an API definition in OAS format via the API Publisher Portal.

+## API Resource path and HTTP Methods
+An API is made up of one or more resources, each of which has a unique resource path (URI).
+An API Resource has a set of HTTP methods that operates on it.
+The supported HTTP methods are: GET, POST, PUT, DELETE, PATCH, HEAD, and OPTIONS

+## API Lifecycle
+API lifecycle comprises of the stages an API goes through from creation to retirement.
+API lifecycle is independent of its backend service.
+The lifecycle states are `Created`, `Prototyped`, `Published`, `Deprecated`, `Blocked`, `Deployed`, and `Retired`.

+## Application
+The logical representation of a physical application such as a mobile app, web app, device, etc. For an application to use an API, the application should subscribe to the relevant APIs it intends to use.
+A subscription to an API happens over a selected business plan, which determines the usage quota the application gets.
+An application has a consumer-key and a consumer-secret, which acts as the credentials of the application.

+## Access Token
+Choreo uses OAuth2.0 bearer token-based authentication to allow a consumer to access an API.
+It is a string that is passed as an HTTP header of an API request.
+Choreo supports JWT formatted self-contained access tokens.

+## Rate Limiting
+Rate limiting allows you to limit the number of permitted requests to an API for a given time window.
+Rate limiting can be useful to:

+   - Protect your APIs from common types of security attacks such as certain types of Denial of Service (DoS) attacks.
+   - Regulate traffic according to infrastructure availability.

+##  Tags
+Tags allow API providers to categorize APIs that have similar attributes.
+When a tagged API gets published to the API Developer Portal, its tags appear as clickable links.
+API consumers can use the link to navigate to a category of interest.
+API consumers can also search APIs that match a particular tag on the Developer Portal.

 ## API Management Components
 API management in Choreo is facilitated by the key components: [API Publisher](#api-publisher), [Developer Portal](#developer-portal), [API Key Manager](#api-key-manager), [Choreo Connect](#choreo-connect), and [Traffic Manager](#traffic-manager).